Accelerating biofuel adoption worldwide

 No boats in Bhopal's Upper Lake, orders Green Tribunal

-The National Green Tribunal has issued an order to cease the operations of cruise boats and other motorized vessels on Bhopal's Upper Lake.
+The National Green Tribunal has issued an order to cease the operations of cruise boats and other motorised vessels on Bhopal's Upper Lake.
 This directive came in response to environmentalist Subhash Pandey's petition to the tribunal, wherein he highlighted the Madhya Pradesh government's authorization of a cruise vessel in the 'Bhoj wetland.'
-Notably, this wetland is internationally recognized as a Ramsar site, encompassing two lakes—Upper Lake (also known as Bhojtal or Bada Talaab) and Lower Lake (Chhota Talaab).
-Covering approximately 31 square kilometers, the Upper Lake serves as a critical source of drinking water for the city, upon which around 1.2 million Bhopal residents depend.
+Notably, this wetland is internationally recognised as a Ramsar site, encompassing two lakes—Upper Lake (also known as Bhojtal or Bada Talaab) and Lower Lake (Chhota Talaab).
+Covering approximately 31 square kilometres, the Upper Lake serves as a critical source of drinking water for the city, upon which around 1.2 million Bhopal residents depend.

 Moreover, the Upper Lake holds substantial significance for the local climate, vegetation, groundwater levels, and groundwater quality in the surrounding region.
 It houses more than 15 fish species, along with several vulnerable species such as turtles, amphibians, and aquatic invertebrates.
 Additionally, over 2,500 migratory birds from around the world frequently visit this wetland for breeding and seed dispersal, contributing to the preservation of biodiversity along their migration routes.